raraz15/Discogs-VINet/README.md

   --wandb-id WANDB_ID   Wandb id to resume an experiment. (default: None)
 ```

+## Pre-trained Models

+We provide the pre-trained Discogs-VINet's weights and corresponding configuration file in `logs/checkpoints/Discogs-VINet/`.
+This model corresponds to the one described in ISMIR2024.

+Later, we participated in the MIREX2024 Cover Song Identification task with the improved, Discogs-VINet-MIREX model.
+You can find the short technical report [here](https://futuremirex.com/portal/wp-content/uploads/2024/11/R_Oguz_Araz-MIREX2024.pdf).
+Our submission came in 2nd place!
+However, since ByteCover2 is not open source, it is known to be not reproducible, and it has x8 times more parameters, we *are* the open-source and reproducible winners.

+As described in the technical report, we overfitted an improved version of Discogs-VINet to the *full* Discogs-VI-YT and we called this model Discogs-VINet-MIREX.
+I will share the model weights soon (TODO).
+However, I think the performance of this new architecture trained on only the training partition (same as Discogs-VINet) is interesting for comparison.
+Unfortunately I did not report this metric on the technical paper and I do not know what to call this model.
+I will share the model and its metrics here soon.

 ## Evaluate a Model

-We provide the pre-trained Discogs-VINet weights and its corresponding configuration file in `logs/checkpoints/Discogs-VINet/`.

 As discussed in the paper, we included almost all of the Da-TACOS benchmark set' and SHS100K2-TEST's cliques in our test set–and added more.
-However, if for any reason, you still want to evaluate on either dataset, our evaluation script can help with it.
+However, if for any reason, you still want to evaluate on either dataset, our evaluation script can do with it.

-TODO: Upload the MIREX2024 model, describe how it is trained on the full Discogs-VI.

 ```bash
 (discogs-vinet) [oaraz@hpcmtg1 Discogs-VINet]$ python evaluate.py -h